qbead/qbeadWebsite/content/book/dancing.md

 There are many different ways we can describe all types of different dances!
 Mathematically, we could say that there are many different coordinate systems to describe motion.
+A dancer moving side to side is a type of translational motion.
 A dancer turning is a type of rotational motion.
-Instead of describing each point by drawing three separate lines, we could think of this motion in terms of points along a circle.
+Instead of describing each point by its location in each dimension, we could think of this motion in terms of points along a circle.
 This system is called polar coordinates.

 ![Notice how in tight turns or wide turns, a dancers feet create different size circles through space.
-We coudl describe these circles using polar coordinates.
 ](/images/dance_turn.jpg)

 ::: further-reading